Deep learning in business analytics and operations research: Models, applications and managerial implications: Conclusion

 \section{Conclusion}

 Business analytics refers to the ability of firms and organization to collect, manage, and analyze data from a variety of sources in order to enhance the understanding of business processes, operations, and systems.
 As companies generate more data at ever-faster rates, the need for advances in predictive analytics becomes a pertinent issue, which can hypothetically improve decision-making processes and decision support for businesses.
 Consequently, competition in terms of analytics has become prevalent as even minor improvements in prediction accuracy can bolster revenues in greater folds and thus demands a better understanding of deep learning.

-The case studies conducted in this work are purposefully selected from different areas of operations research in order to validate the fact that DNNs perform better than their counterparts in real-world applicaitons.
-Sampling these case studies both from private and publicly available data also presents an opportunity and flexibility to re-run the models.
-Moreover, the nature of the outcome metric being numeric or categorical (as a regression prediction problem vs. classification prediction) further helps in establishing the generalizability of our findings, thereby contributing to the specific goal of this special issue with regard to defining the field of business analytics and identifying a research agenda.
+The case studies conducted in this overview article are purposefully selected from different areas of operations research in order to validate the fact that DNNs help in improving operational performance.
+However, a customized network architecture is oftentimes beneficial, such as demonstrated by our deep-embedded network which attains performance improvements between \SI{1.56}{\percent} and \SI{21.73}{\percent} across all metrics over a default, out-of-the-box architecture.